Vizonex/Winloop/README.md

 - write a workflow for nightly builds if nessesary for verification of pull requests.

-- Sphinx Styled Documentation (Maybe I am thinking about it...)
+- Sphinx Styled Documentation (Maybe I'm thinking about it...)

 - Update benchmarks (They are old) can't belive I maintained this project for over a year now...